Surxe/CUE4P-BatchExport/SETTINGS.md

 }
 ```

-When `neededExportsFilePath` is `null`, all assets will be exported (subject to file extension and prefix filters).
+When `neededExportsFilePath` is `All`, all assets will be exported (subject to file extension and prefix filters).
 When a path is specified, only assets in the directories listed in that JSON file will be exported.

-By default, `neededExportsFilePath` is set to `null`, which means all assets will be exported.
+By default, `neededExportsFilePath` is set to `All`, which means all assets will be exported.
 If you want to limit exports to specific directories, create a NeededExports.json file, set the path setting to it, and create a list of file paths.
 Use a tool with GUI like [FModel](https://fmodel.app) (also runs on CUE4Parse) to first discover paths you wish to export.
 See the following that can be referenced as examples:
 - `src/presets/WarRobotsFrontiers/NeededExports.json`
 - `src/resets/DarkAndDarker/NeededExports.json`